 The design of each Build Alternative includes the use of bridges and elevated roadway sections over stream crossings and wetland areas, including minimizing the clearing of riparian vegetation and forested wetlands and spanning stream channels to avoid the placement of bridge piers below the OHWM.
-The placement of permanent fill materials within jurisdictional areas would be minimized to the greatest extent possible while balancing the effect on project construction costs, and BMPs (described in Section 3.10.5) would be implemented during construction to minimize harm to streams, wetlands, and water quality.
+The placement of permanent fill materials within jurisdictional areas would be minimized to the greatest extent possible during final design while balancing the effect of those design changes on total project construction costs.
+In addition,

+BMPs (described in Section 3.10.5) would be implemented during construction to minimize harm to streams, wetlands, and water quality.